Delexoo/Capes--/README.md

 • Firstly, Run Minecraft using one of your FREE minecraft capes before you run the python program.
 (This is so Minecraft can automatically create your Cape asset)

-• Run the program choose your Cape & Run Minecraft!
-And reload Minecraft one last time!
+• Run the program and choose your Cape & reload Minecraft one last time!

 # Additional Information: